 University of Finland offers the following programs: Agriculture/Forestry; Arts, Humanities and Philosophy; Behavioral Sciences; Biological and Environmental Sciences; Languages and Cultures; Law; Pharmaceutical Studies; Science; Social Sciences; Theology; Veterinary Medicine.
 Students typically take 5 to 8 courses.
 The language of instruction at the university is English, Finnish and Swedish.
 A number of courses are offered in English.

 Visit the ISEP website shown above and select ‘Website for Course Availability.’

-Pitzer students are expected to take a full course load of 30 ECTS (European Credit Transfer System) in order to earn four course credits at Pitzer.
+Pitzer students are expected to take a full course load of 30 ECTS (European Credit Transfer System) which is the equivalent of four Pitzer course credits.
 In addition to a full course load at the university, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)